rightjs/rightjs-core/doc/en/fx/fx.slide.md

 ## Directions

-By default the effect will slide the element in/out from/to the top edge of the element.
-But, the effect can work with any directions, you can specify the `'direction'` key along with the constructor options or you can define the default value for all the cases at the `Fx.Slide.Options.direction` variable, which can be one of the following.
+By default this effect will slide the element in/out from/to the top edge of the element.
+But, the effect can work with any direction, which you can specify using the `'direction'` key along with the constructor options.
+Or you can define the default value for all the cases at the `Fx.Slide.Options.direction` variable, which can be one of the following.